 To convert the page to PDF, use a website like Web to PDF or PDF My URL.
 Paste the URL of the article into these websites, and they will convert the page to PDF for you.
 You can then save the PDF for offline reading.

-Being reliable and universal, PDF is one of the most widely known electronic documentation formats being used today....
+PDF is one of the most frequently-used file formats used by millions daily.
+At times when you have...
 Read more

 10. Sign up for a free trial